 • A willingness to comply with all program guidelines

 How long does the average family stay?

-Families stay in a transitional housing unit for one year.
-At the end of the year, they move into permanent housing.
+While irregular, families may stay in a transitional housing for up to two years.
+At the end of their stay, they transition into permanent housing.

 Does it cost to participate in the program?

 Families may be assessed a $5 a day fee, if they have more than $400 a month in income.
 This fee may be waived at the discretion of case managers.